All Episodes

 Well, it's not better for the American people.

-Let me play for you, Chuck Schumer over the years because his entire career he has spoken out against government shutdowns and how bad they are.
+Let me play for you, Chuck Schumer, over the years, because his entire career, he has spoken out against government shutdowns and how bad they are.

 Here's what he said.

-I am going to not pay our bills unless I get my way.
+I'm going to not pay our bills unless I get my way.

-It's a politics of idiocy of confrontation of paralysis.
+It's a politics of idiocy, of confrontation, of paralysis.

 It's sort of like this.